 Continuous monitoring of refrigerants in mechanical rooms with two chillers.

-The two ART gas detectors, each with an internal infrared refrigerant sensor should be placed covering the areas where a refrigerant leak is most likely to concentrate and where pooled refrigerant is likely to accumulate.
+Inside the mechanical room, two LPT-A Analog transmitters, each with an internal solid state refrigerant sensor should be placed in the areas where a refrigerant leak is most likely to concentrate and where pooled refrigerant is likely to accumulate.
 Refrigerant gases are heavier than air and will concentrate closer to the floor and in areas with less air current.
-Each ART should be mounted 10” to 18” off the floor so it is at an appropriate height for detection and accessible for routine calibration and maintenance.
-Gas measurement readings will be transmitted from the ART gas detectors to the QCC Quad Channel Controller and the information will be viewable on its display.
+Each LPT-A should be mounted 10” to 18” off the floor so it is at an appropriate height for detection and accessible for routine calibration and maintenance.
+The LCD display on both LPT-A transmitters can be enabled or disabled, as can the audible alarm.
+Gas measurement readings will be transmitted to the QCC Quad Channel Controller and will be viewable on its display.

 Remote visual and audible alarm devices such as the Remote Strobe & Horn (RSH-24V-R) should be set up inside the room and if there is another entrance to the room, a QCC-RDM Remote Display Module should be mounted outside the door of that entrance, to provide visual confirmation of gas level readings prior to entering the room.

-QCC model numbers that comply with B52 Code requirements: QCC-M-L-SW and QCC-B-L-SW
+QCC model numbers that comply with B52 Code requirements are: QCC-M-L-SW and QCC-B-L-SW

 |Cold Storage Application|